 Tel: (905) 881 - 8853

 - Private Individual / Investor

 * indicates a physical location in this province

 Canso Investment Counsel Ltd. (Canso) is an independent firm wholly owned by its employees.
 It was founded in June 1997 as a corporate bond specialty manager.
 In October 1997 the first two corporate bond mandates were funded for a major institutional investment company.
-Since that time we have added institutional, pension plan and foundation clients as well as a number of private clients and our total assets under management has grown to over $23 billion.
+Since that time we have added institutional, pension plan and foundation clients as well as a number of private clients and our total assets under management has grown to over $31 billion, ending December 31, 2019.

 Canso has an affiliate, Canso Fund Management Ltd. (Canso Funds) which was founded in June 1997 and sponsored several mutual funds which were managed by Canso.
 Canso Funds closed its mutual funds in June 2000 and created several pooled funds in September 2000.
 These pooled funds are also managed by Canso.
 Additionally, another Canso affiliate, Lysander Funds Limited, is the fund manager for several mutual funds managed by Canso.

 What Differentiates Canso

 Canso is a specialty corporate bond portfolio manager with a team of 27 people across credit research, portfolio management and trading.
 Most firms have one or two credit analysts and rely on their equity analysts for supplementary research.Members of the Canso team have backgrounds in banking, lending, private placements, research, security analysis and trading, and have spent their investment careers examining the credit risk of issuers.
 This gives them the experience to assess the downside risk and the potential loss in a downside scenario and to price the risk appropriately.